 Disposal of Surplus Property

-or valued only for its material components or contents.
-Surplus
+uneconomical to repair, or valued only for its material components or

-property may include anything from office supplies and furniture to
+contents.
+Surplus property may include anything from office supplies

 The County of San Diego does not maintain a list of items for sale.
 We use varying types of sale methods to remove our inventory.
 The sale of vehicles and heavy equipment has been contracted to a third party auctioneer and lists of vehicles and other items for sale will be provided by them.
 You can find out about upcoming sales by visiting our Auctions/Property Disposal page.